OpenSourceProtogenCollection/flexOS/README.md

  The full files created for Subwuffer the Protogen, to help anyone create their own protogen fursuit (GPLv3)

 # Current Status
 Arduino: Matrices all fully coded.
-More patterns may be added in the future, but other parts of the project are more pertinent.
+Serial has been implemented fully.
+Still having issues with the writeLoading pattern.
+More patterns may be added in the future, but other parts of the project are more pertinent at this time.

-RasPi: Just starting code
+RasPi: Code most of the way done, waiting on reed switches to test

 Suit: